 Once a proboscis monkey paid a visit to a plastic surgeon.

 Once a ram butted its head against one stone wall too many.

 Once a rhinoceros noticed it had a bruise.

 Once a roadrunner feared it was running out of road.

 Once schadenfreude didn't play the important social function it does now.

 Once a shaggy dog spent every afternoon retracing the path it had taken since morning and collecting any tufts of its fur to be found on something it had brushed against.

 Once a slug suffered from severe stress.

-Once a snake tried to pull on each of its discarded skins again, all the way back to the year of its birth.
+Once a snake tried to draw each of its discarded skins on again, all the way back to the first.